A bone lesion biopsy is the removal of a piece of bone or bone marrow for examination.

 The test is done in the following way:

-- A special drill needle is usually used.
-This needle is gently pushed and twisted into the bone.
+- A special drill needle is often used.
+This needle is gently inserted through the cut, then pushed and twisted into the bone.

 - Once the sample is obtained, the needle is twisted out.